fiddlesleet/World-Book-Challenge/july_book_recommendations.md

      * Leonard Pelitier
      * See Birchbark Books and Native Arts for "a wonderfully curated selection that weeds out a lot of the racist or ill-informing books".
    * Chinese-American experience:
-      * The Joy Luck Club by Amy Tan
+      * *The Joy Luck Club* by Amy Tan
    * Life on our northern border, where next-door neighbors can live in different countries:
-      * Border Songs by Jim Lynch
+      * *Border Songs* by Jim Lynch
-   * Ten Days That Shook the World by John Reed, a progressive journalist from US finds himself in the middle of 1917 October Revolution
+   * *Ten Days That Shook the World* by John Reed, a progressive journalist from US finds himself in the middle of 1917 October Revolution
 2. Antigua and Barbuda
 3. Bahamas
 4. Barbados
 5. Belize
 6. Canada
-   * Indian Horse by Richard Wagamese (First Nations)
+   * *Indian Horse* by Richard Wagamese (First Nations)
-   * A House in the Sky by Amanda Lindhout
+   * *A House in the Sky* by Amanda Lindhout
-   * A National Crime: The Canadian Government and the Residential School System, 1879 to 1986, written by John S. Milloy https://uofmpress.ca/books/detail/a-national-crime
+   * *A National Crime: The Canadian Government and the Residential School System, 1879 to 1986*, by John S. Milloy https://uofmpress.ca/books/detail/a-national-crime
 7. Costa Rica
 8. Cuba
-   * Waiting for Snow in Havana by Carlos Eire
+   * *Waiting for Snow in Havana* by Carlos Eire
-   * Dreaming In Cuban by Cristina García
+   * *Dreaming In Cuban* by Cristina García
 9. Dominica
-   * Wild Sargasso Sea by Jean Rhys
+   * *Wild Sargasso Sea* by Jean Rhys
 10. Dominican Republic
 11. El Salvador
 12. Grenada
 13. Guatemala
 14. Haiti
-    * Gouverneurs de la Rosée
+    * *Gouverneurs de la Rosée* by Jacques Roumain
 15. Honduras
 16. Jamaica
 17. Mexico